 In close association with the BioXFEL team, we aim to provide the structural biology community with the tools necessary to design and successfully carry out time-resolved structural biology experiments.
 We can provide guidance on suitable photocaging approaches for each specific biological question as well as practical synthetic chemistry support in collaborative projects.

-- PhD in Structural Molecular Biology, Astbury Centre, University of Leeds (2015): development of photocleavable compounds and the investigation of CoA regulation in enteric bacteria.
+- PhD in Structural Molecular Biology, Astbury Centre, University of Leeds (2015): Thesis title: Development of photocleavable compounds and the investigation of CoA regulation in enteric bacteria.

 - BSc and MChem in Medicinal Chemistry (2011), University of Leeds UK.
 Industrial year at F. Hoffman-LaRoche (Basel, Switzerland) and MSc in Organometallic Chemistry